cloudmesh-community/hid-sp18-516/cloudmesh/swagger/README.md

 * Since I am using POST, the execution is done via curl.
 * Use proper url encoding for commands which have spaces \(for ex: ls -l, uname -a etc\) or other special characters in the curl command.
 * This code has been tested only on localhost as of now \(since I did not have any other machine to connect to\).
-* The username and password for now is `admin` and `secret` respectively.
-Use the correct base64 encoded string in the header.
+* Use the correct base64 encoded string in the header for the authentication.
-* This is not the final code and it will be improved based on the feedback given.
+* Since I'm using ssh to connect to the hostname, it waits for the authentication to execute the command, make sure to enter your password on the server-side.

 ## TODO :
+* passwordless ssh
-* Generate Client-side code and verify.
+* Generate Client-side code.